Last updated on February 24th, 2025 at 10:49 am

 We spent in total of €12 on alcohol during our Uzbekistan trip, it was Kevin’s birthday during this time so we splashed out!

-Transportation: We wanted to see as much as we could during our Uzbekistan holiday and we visited 4 different places in Uzbekistan, which meant lots of transportation.
+Transportation: We wanted to see as much as we could during our Uzbekistan itinerary and we visited 4 different cities in Uzbekistan, which meant lots of transportation.

 We spent an impressive €50/ $54 USD in total on transportation of our Uzbekistan budget – That price included three train journeys and lots of taxis.